Temps and termites are on the rise. Schedule your free inspection today.

 Are bed bugs worse in summer or winter?

 Bed bugs are present year-round, but some seasons can make infestations grow faster or spread more easily.
+Understanding key bed bug facts can help you stay ahead of potential infestations.
 While they can be active all year, they're more of a problem in the warmer months.
 Higher temperatures can speed up their life cycle, making it easier for infestations to grow quickly.
 Plus, people tend to travel more in summer, which increases the chance of picking up bed bugs and bringing them home.

 During winter, bed bugs don't disappear, but their activity may slow down slightly in cooler indoor spaces.
 However, central heating keeps most homes warm enough for them to survive and continue feeding.
 Whether it's summer or winter, if your home becomes infested, it's important to act fast.
 Learn more about the types of bed bug treatment we offer.